 In March 2020, the World Health Organization made the assessment that the outbreak of a novel coronavirus (COVID-19) can be characterized as a pandemic.
-As a result, uncertainties have arisen that may have a significant negative impact on the operating activities and results of the Organization, including a decline in the fair value of the Organization's investments relative to the decline in domestic and international stock market indices.
+As a result, uncertainties have arisen that may have a significant negative impact on the operating activities and results of the Organization.
 The occurrence and extent of such an impact will depend on future developments, including (i) the duration and spread of the virus, (ii) government quarantine measures, (iii) voluntary and precautionary restrictions on travel or meetings, (iv) the effects on the financial markets, and (v) the effects on the economy overall, all of which are uncertain.